michel-kraemer/gradle-download-task/README.md

 <dt>cachedETagsFile</dt>
 <dd>The location of the file that keeps entity tags (ETags) received
 from the server. <em>(default: <code>${downloadTaskDir}/etags.json</code>)</em></dd>
-<dt>requestInterceptor</dt>
-<dd>An instance of
-<a href="https://hc.apache.org/httpcomponents-core-4.4.x/httpcore/apidocs/org/apache/http/HttpRequestInterceptor.html">HttpRequestInterceptor</a>.
-Can be used to intercept and modify outgoing HTTP requests before they are sent to the server. <em>(optional)</em></dd>
-<dt>responseInterceptor</dt>
-<dd>An instance of
-<a href="https://hc.apache.org/httpcomponents-core-4.4.x/httpcore/apidocs/org/apache/http/HttpResponseInterceptor.html">HttpResponseInterceptor</a>.
-Can be used to intercept and manipulate HTTP responses from the server before they are handled by the plugin. <em>(optional)</em></dd>
 </dl>

 Verify task